webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

 = 4.0.0 =
+* **You can safely update this plugin even if you’re running WooCommece all the way back to version 2.2**
 * Payshop support (WooCommerce >= 3.0)
 * Plugin name change
 * Enforce payment gateways minimum and maximum default values